dongping028/BigData230_FinalProject/README.md

 Project Description

-This project attempts to analyze meetup usage and hot topics among all events
+This project attempts to do real-time analysis for meetup usage and hot topics among all events

 Data Source